PaulMcoding/Web-deployment-project/README.md

 Display all cars, not just a set amount but all in database car.html
-Allow viewing of own cars, editing and deleting car2.html copy of car.html for temporary usage checkout.html currently for buying a car but can be removed as we dont need checkout functionality detailedcarview.html more in depth view of each car, allow contact to seller index.html
+Allow viewing of own cars, editing and deleting detailedcarview.html more in depth view of each car, allow contact to seller index.html